miltoncamacho/datalad-training/docs/tutorial.rst

          :align: center

       d.
 Open a terminal in Unix based systems or the CMD in windows (not recommended to use windows).
 Install the following open Git repository https://gitlab.com/milton.camacho/setup-git-aws.git.
+This repository will make it easy for you to set up your AWS credentials (``MinIO ``credentials in our case) in your system.

       e.
 Navigate into the installed repository (the directory where the previous repository was installed) and follow the *README* instructions in the repository.
 For convenience, I will attach a screenshot, but the instructions might have changes when you are trying to access the repository.

       .. image:: img/linux_instructions.png
          :alt: Linux Instructions